M-r7z/Xeno-SRC/README.md

 # Making your own UI
 1. **Open the Solution Explorer**
-   - Find "XenoUI" in the Solution Explorer pane.
+   - Find "XenoUI" in the Solution Explorer.
    - Open **`MainWindow.xaml`**.

 2. **Editing the Menu**